7 reasons fall is the best time to be in Bend

 And if you need backup plans, check out Visit Bend’s event calendar.

-Speaking of things worth celebrating, November marks our most celebratory beer season of the year.
-Bend Ale Trail Month spans the whole month with special prizes, cool events, and gobs of great incentives to explore new territories in the Bend Ale Trail.
+When it comes to Bend’s craft brewery scene, November’s the best time to lift a pint.
+Bend Ale Trail Month spans all 30 days with special prizes, cool events, and gobs of great incentives to explore all the territories in the Bend Ale Trail.

 This post has everything you need to know about this year’s prizes and how to make the most of your Bend Ale Trail Month bonanza.